 As a Gloucestershire wedding photographer I have photographed weddings at various venues and locations throughout the Cotwolds and further afield around the UK, from small family celebrations to larger gatherings, city centre registry offices, church weddings, civil ceremonies to high end country manor house hotels.

 Some of the venues I have shot at are stunning, for example Manor by the Lake, Cheltenham (above) where I am a preferred partner wedding photographer.
 I do love a great venue to work with, however for me it is all about the people and the emotion on their day.
+I am also a preferred photographer at The matara Centre near Tetbury and Glenfall House in Cheltenham.

 On your big day my job is to get it right for you.
 Each couple's priorties are different and every wedding is different.
 It is so important to chat through your plans with you for your wedding.
 I capture memories, I want the images that I give to you, to be the ones that you want to recall and treasure.
 For most of your wedding day I will take pictures naturally, completely blending into the background like one of your guests.
 Following the ceremony, before or after any formal group pictures you would like, we can go for a stroll together away from your guests to create some wonderful relaxed bride and groom portraits.
 I will suggest various locations to shoot, a little guidance on composing the pictures and how to stand (pose).
 This usually only takes around fifteen minutes, then back to your guests for a drink or two.